Notes on Progress

 There had been an incredible improvement in transportation starting around 1820.
 We went from barges and horses to trains, to automobiles, to planes, to jet airplanes, to space craft.
 The top speeds went from 10 mph, to 100 mph, to 1000 mph to 10,000 mph, improving exponentially over the decades.

 By 1970, the fastest vehicle was the Apollo Saturn V rocket at 24,790 mph, the fastest plane was the SR-71 Blackbird at 2,193 mph, and the fastest boat was the Spirit of Australia at 317 mph.
-If this trend had continued, we would now have vehicles going a million miles an hour and all those science-fiction scenarios from 1960s would have come true.
+If this trend had continued, by now we should have vehicles going 100,000 mph or more and all those science-fiction scenarios from 1960s would have come true.

 WHY WE DIDN’T GO BACK TO THE MOON